ARIA-Funded-TREND/HMS/README.md

 ## 🌐 Overview

-This codebase is intentionally presented as a research platform rather than a finalized or optimized model.
-It is designed to support experimentation, understanding, reproducibility of basic results, and community-driven exploration of work that goes beyond conventional AI toward real understanding.
+This codebase is intentionally presented as a research platform rather than a finalized or fully optimized model.
+It is designed to support experimentation, reproducibility of reported results, and community-driven exploration of alternative architectural approaches beyond standard attention mechanisms.

 ## 🧠 Core idea